Are you ready to become a bad content writer?

 The kind of topic you choose should always be tied to its real audience.
 For instance, your write-up addressing solutions for technical problems of Cloud is useless for the people looking for solutions on how to fix a laptop’s start-up problem.

 My subjective experience in writing tells me that nobody wants to be a bad content writer.
 However, there are many circumstances in which some people become bad content writers.
 Either they are in rush to meet the deadline or don’t know what qualifies good writing.

 What is your thought about writing content?
 What do you think makes someone a bad content writer?
 How do you associate your discretion with the 10 reasons stated above?
-Do you think these reasons qualify someone a bad content writer?
-If not, what else suggestions you have up in your sleeve to share?
+Do you think these reasons qualify someone as a bad content writer?
+If not, what else suggestions do you have up in your sleeve to share?